daniel-fanjul-alcuten/git-greb/README.md

     that the HEAD may become detached. git-greb tries to minimize the number of checkouts.

          -C=HEAD: it checks out the given branch before exit (change branch).

     Other options:

          -q=false: it does not print the command lines (quiet).
          -v=false: it explains intermediate steps (verbose).
          -n=false: it does not run any command (noop).
+      -bash=: name of the bash function to use with complete (bash completion)

     git-greb checks the following options in the usual git configuration files: